syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Grid-Layout.md

 {% tabs %}
 {% highlight c# %}
-// Create objects for GridColumnSpanDescriptor GridColumnSpanDescriptor csd0 = new GridColumnSpanDescriptor("EmployeeID");
+// Create objects for GridColumnSpanDescriptor GridColumnSpanDescriptor csd0 = new GridColumnSpanDescriptor("ProductID");
-GridColumnSpanDescriptor csd1 = new GridColumnSpanDescriptor("Address");
+GridColumnSpanDescriptor csd1 = new GridColumnSpanDescriptor("ProductName");
-GridColumnSpanDescriptor csd2 = new GridColumnSpanDescriptor("City");
+GridColumnSpanDescriptor csd2 = new GridColumnSpanDescriptor("SupplierID");
-GridColumnSpanDescriptor csd3 = new GridColumnSpanDescriptor("Country");
+GridColumnSpanDescriptor csd3 = new GridColumnSpanDescriptor("CategoryID");

 // Add the required ranges for the created object csd0.Range = GridRangeInfo.Cells(0, 0, 1, 0);